-There are many CSU support services to help you bounce back and tackle your next assessments…
+Charles Sturt has many support services available to help you bounce back and tackle your next assessments, including:

-- Register for workshops to build your writing, referencing and exam skills
+- Workshops to build your writing, referencing and exam skills

 You are not alone.
-Other students are in the same boat as you and those around you get the pressures of Uni!
-Such as:
+Other students are in the same boat as you and those around you get the pressures of uni!

-- Parents, friends, roommates or even an old teacher – let them remind you of how proud they are and that they’ll back you no matter the outcome, as long as you give it your all
+Talk to your parents, friends, roommates or even an old teacher.
+Let them remind you of how proud they are and that they’ll back you no matter the outcome, as long as you give it your all.

-- Forums and Facebook groups like CSUSocial – share study tips with other students, complain together and motivate each other as you power on until the end of your degree
+Join online forums and Facebook groups like CSU Social – share study tips with other students, complain together and motivate each other as you power on towards graduation.

 5. Don’t ignore the elephant in the room

-Don’t ignore your results, let them be the catalyst to your Uni success!
+Don’t ignore your results.
+Let them be the catalyst to your uni success!
 Read over assignments, from the marking criteria to the lecturer’s comments.
-This will help you pick out what went wrong, then make a list of what you need to work on and set it as your goal for Session 2.
+This will help you pick out what went wrong, then make a list of what you need to work on and set it as your goal for next session.

-With so many support services and people rooting for you, you’ll be able to move on and work harder and more motivated than ever before!
-Remember to take a breath as you check your Session 1 results on Friday.
+With so many support services and people backing you, you’ll be able to move on with more motivation than ever before.
+You’ve got this!